 What is an Autograph Session?

 This is an organized session of time set aside by our guests to sign items that you have brought or purchased.
-Most Autographs are available for free with your admission, but, for some Guests there is an additional fee, or donation required for charity.

 How does the Autograph session work?